 I felt myself almost yelling–‘grab your rifle!
 Why are you leaving it?’
 Oh no!’
 So, thank you for an eventful experience.
 You did the best thing a writer can do.
 You left me wanting more."

-I'm now writing another western mystery, White Sands Gold, set in New Mexico Territory in 1890.
+My fourth western mystery, White Sands Gold, set in New Mexico Territory in 1890 will be released in September.
 It's a twisting tale of hidden gold bars, a religious relic, and the people who have guarded this treasure for centuries.

 About the Author